-Did you know that more than half of your home’s energy costs are from your heating and cooling?
-That’s why it’s critical to maintain an energy-efficient HVAC system.
+Where you aware that more than 50% of your home’s energy costs are from your heating and cooling?
+This is the reason why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at combusting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.

-In 2022, the U.S. government devised new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save consumers money and encourage sustainability.
+In 2022, the Biden Administration devised new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save homeowners money and encourage sustainability.

 - Save Americans $1.9 billion annually.

 With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of now, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces